 In this price tier, a luxury-grade inspection is not just longer.
 It is broader in scope.
 You should expect coordinated scheduling, multi-inspector teams for large homes, layered testing beyond visual checks, and a clear prioritization of safety, structural, and high-ticket systems so you can negotiate with confidence.

-You will see plenty of “top rated” inspectors, but you should compare them on depth, not just stars.
-Create a uniform scorecard and ask each inspector to provide sample reports from similar homes in Rancho Penasquitos or Scripps Ranch.
-Confirm they can handle the add-ons that matter in your target property.
+You should compare inspectors on depth and documentation, not just star ratings — ask for sample reports from similar local homes before committing.
+Create a uniform scorecard and confirm each inspector can handle the add-ons that matter in your target property.

 Consider a short list to interview: